-The coronavirus (COVID-19) pandemic is having a major impact across the UK.
+The coronavirus (COVID-19) pandemic has had a major impact across the UK.

-This study is trying work out how many people have already had COVID-19, even if they do not realise they have had it.
 We do this by asking questions, taking a swab from your nose and throat, and possibly taking a blood sample.
 One way the body fights infections like COVID-19 is by making small particles in the blood called "antibodies".
 Scientists will measure levels of the COVID-19 virus in a nose and throat swab and levels of these antibodies in blood to work out who has COVID-19 now (with or without symptoms) and who has had it in the past.
-We will measure levels of the virus in a nose and throat swab once in everyone who joins the study.
+We will measure levels of the virus in a nose and throat swab in everyone who joins the study.
 Only some of these people will be asked to give blood as well.

 The overall purpose of this study is to understand how many people of different ages across the UK have already had COVID-19.
 This will help the government work out how to manage the pandemic better moving forwards and protect the NHS from being overwhelmed.Back to table of contents

 The ONS is carrying out this study.
 The University of Oxford is sponsoring the study.
 We are working with other organisations to help collect and process the data for this study.